Welcome to Tresmeer Parish Council

 Patrick Rose

-Alison Richardson Parish Clerk
+Alison Richardson

-The accounts for 24-25 have now been audited by the External Auditors who are BDO LLP, Arcadia House, Maritime Walk, Ocean Village, Southampton, SO14 3TL.
+The accounts for 24-25 have now been audited by external auditors BDO LLP, Arcadia Ho., Maritime Walk, Ocean Village, Southampton SO14 3TL.
 The notice of conclusion of audit appears below.
-A copy will be displayed for 3 months in the noticeboard outside the Village Hall.
-The AGAR can be viewed by any local government elector on application to the Clerk, copies can be provided at a cost of £1.
-The Accounts for 24-25 have been sent to BDO LLP the external auditors.
+A copy will be displayed for three months in the noticeboard outside the Village Hall.

 All meetings are public, you are most welcome to attend.
 Please note, no meeting in August